nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Live Cell
-A cell that has not been consumed and is available for use.
+A Cell that has not been consumed and is available for use.

 This is similar to an unspent transaction output (UTXO) in Bitcoin.